joescii/aws-terraform-modules/README.md

 Defines region-specific resources in `us-west-1`.
 This module works well with `vpc-2-zones`.
 Other regions could be made to mirror this one as needed.
-Using this approach, you can have switch regions simply by changing the module `source`.
+Using this approach, you can switch regions simply by changing the module's `source`.

 ### Example
 ```